 - Be polite – don’t forget to say please.
 Remember, customers are doing you a favour by leaving you a review.

-- Reinforce your branding - make your review request instantly recognisable to customers by adding familiar branding.
-It’s easy to make emails your own with Reviews.io’s customisable templates.
+- Reinforce your brand – make your review request instantly recognisable by sticking to your brand guidelines.
+It’s easy to make emails on your own with REVIEWS.io’s customisable templates.
 You’ll see some great examples of this below.

 Now you know the basics, it’s time to learn from the best.
-We’ve gathered a selection of client review request emails that consistently perform highly.
+We’ve gathered a selection of client review request emails that consistently perform well.

 1. Keep it short & simple

-A simple email such as Papier's, with a clear call to action always works well.
-Remember most people will be reading this email on their mobile phone so our advice is to keep text to a minimum.
+A simple email, with a clear call to action, always works well.
+Remember, most people will view your email on a mobile phone, so our advice is to keep text to a minimum.